-Our team in Shenzhen has been busy evaluating battery manufacturers, recently.
+Our team over at Sofeast in Shenzhen has been busy evaluating battery manufacturers, recently.
 And the average level of those manufacturers is much lower than I expected.

 A bad battery means the entire product doesn’t function (and, worse, it might explode or catch fire).
 And yet, few buyers have focused their efforts on working with a good supplier.

 A battery manufacturer will usually have no problem hitting the specifications you, as a buyer, require of them.

 The big issue is, some batteries will work as expected, while others will not.
 And, in the case of batteries, many batches have 10-20% of pieces that won’t work as expected.
 And sometimes it is a much higher rate.
 Ouch.

 A good manufacturer takes all the steps necessary to produce a consistently good output.